Author guidelines

 The article must be submitted to the journal directly to the Open Journal System platform (https://revistas.unilibre.edu.co/index.php/iJEPH/index) where the author must create an account and select the author option to be able to submit the article.
 Do you already have a username and password?

-Go to identification Don't have an account with the Journal?
+Go to identification.
+Don't you have an account with the journal?

-Go to registration Registration is required to send articles online and to track the status of it´s.
+Go to registration.
+Registration is required to send articles online and track their status.

 Rules for authors